djagerif/comfort2mqtt/README.md

 > **Note:** This software is neither certified nor endorsed by Cytech Technology Pte Ltd.

-More information about the original source project is available [here][koochyrat], and in the `docs` directory of the source repository.
+More information about the original source project is available [here][koochyrat]